puzzle/ansible-training/content/en/docs/01/_index.en.md

 {{% alert title="Tip" color="info" %}}
   Use `sudo` to elevate your privilege to those of `root`.
-  Be sure to only use root priviledges for installing the packages, you should perform the rest of the lab as user `ansible`.
+  Be sure to only use root privileges for installing the packages, you should perform the rest of the lab as user `ansible`.
 {{% /alert %}}